top of page

 Other than its value of being a fully plant based soil amendment, cottonseed meal is rich in protein, which helps to slow down the decomposition of the material.
 Since its nutrients are not readily available to the plant, microbes within the soil need to do the job of decomposition.
 In garden lingo, this means you don't have to give nutrients to your plants so often and you don't have to worry about burning your plants.

-In addition to being in the soil for months, this material also improves the airflow in soil, fights off pest infestations, all while promoting the growth of organic material for earthworms and growth of good bugs in the soil.
+In addition to being in the soil for months, this material also improves the airflow in soil, fights off pest infestations, all while promoting the growth of organic matter for earthworms and growth of good bugs in the soil.
 Also, many experienced gardeners use cottonseed meal for the nutrients but also for its moisture retaining properties.
 Roses for example do not do well in drought conditions and need a moist environment in the soil.
 Cottonseed meal does its job of retaining water to keep the soil moist for roses.
 SO now you know that cottonseed meal is a great mulch for roses and services a dual purpose.
 But how do you actually use it?

 How to Use Cottonseed Meal in the Garden